publisha/student_site/pages/howtobuildyoursite.md

 go to Github.com and sign in
 Under settings, scroll down towards the bottom.
 You should see that your site is available now at `username.github.io`.
 This is your web site address and clicking here will take you to your site.

+## Running your web site locally

+It is often useful to see your website working on your own computer before you make the site live to the world.
+Sometimes you might have a technical issue (wrong code on a page) that prevents the site from updating.
+Looking at the site on a local computer will help track down any issues.

+To run the site locally you need to create a `Jekyll` server and this means installing some software.
+This has to be done through the terminal on your MAC.

+You can explore how to this yourself here:

 [^1]: What is Github?